 Now back to the relationship of magnetic north and true north.
 A compass doesn’t point exact to the true north, it points to the magnetic north.
 At sea that difference is called "variation."
 On land one refers to that difference as "declination."
 In either case the term refers – in degrees - to the difference between true north and magnetic north.

 This minor discrepancy wouldn't be so bad if that difference was uniform around the world.
 But, no, variation/declination varies by over twenty degrees depending upon where you are taking your reading.
 Remember those compass points?
 360 /0 represents north, magnetic north.
 At this reading, the compass arrow points to that magnetic pole.
 The further west you go, the further east is the magnetic pole reading from the actual true (geographic) north.
 It's just the opposite traveling east.
-There is an imaginary line that runs from western Wisconsin down through Mississippi, just west of the Florida panhandle where that difference is zero - the compass needle is aligned with both true north and the magnetic north.
+There is an imaginary line that, as of 2021, runs roughly from New Iberia, Louisiana to Littlefork, Minnesota where that difference is zero - the compass needle is aligned with both true north and the magnetic north.

 Mapmakers long ago decided that all maps should be oriented to north – geographic north.
 Today maps and charts are printed so the top of the page is true north.
 One aligns the map and compass accordingly and thus navigates using those tools.
 That's great if you are standing on that Wisconsin-Florida line we talked about.
 If you are in Minnesota, you are about five degrees west, by the time you reach parts of Alaska, you're way into double figures.